Lean (drug)

-Lean, also known as purple drank, purp, sizzurp, syrup, wock or oil, and several other names, is a recreational drug beverage, prepared by mixing prescription strength cough or cold syrup containing codeine and promethazine with a soft drink.
-The beverage originated in Houston and is popular in hip hop culture, especially within the Southern United States.
+Lean or purple drank (known by numerous local and street names) is a polysubstance drink used as a recreational drug.
+It is prepared by mixing prescription-grade cough or cold syrup containing an opioid drug and an antihistamine drug with a soft drink and sometimes hard candy.
+The beverage originated in Houston as early as the 1960s and is popular in hip hop culture, especially within the Southern United States.
+Codeine/promethazine syrup is usually used to make lean, but other syrups are also used.

+Users of lean are at risk of addiction, and serious complications include respiratory depression, respiratory arrest, and cardiac arrest.
+Lean is especially dangerous when consumed with alcohol.

 Names

-The term lean refers to users' propensity of having difficulty in standing up straight.
+The term lean refers to the tendency for users to have difficulty standing up straight while under the influence of the drug.
 "Purple drank" references its typically purple hue, as the cough syrups employed are often purple in color, and an African-American Vernacular English term for an alcoholic beverage or intoxicating drink.
-Other names include "sizzurp", "syrup", "drank", "barre", "purple jelly", "wok", "wock", "Texas tea", "Memphis mud" and "dirty Sprite".

-Ingredients
+Other names include "syrup/sizzurp", "surp/zurp", "jelly", "Tussin/Tuss'", "Barre", "Wock', "Act', "Texas tea", "mud", "dirty Sprite", and "tsikuni.
+In areas where lean had not yet been introduced, codeine-based cough syrup mixed with pills was called "juice and beans".
+Lean is also sometimes referred to by its color in slang, usually purple (or "purp'"), but can also be red, green, or yellow based on the ingredients used.

+Preparation

 Typically, the base for lean is a strong prescription cold medicine, specifically cough syrup that contains both promethazine and codeine.
-Over-the-counter cold medicines that contain dextromethorphan as the active ingredient have also been used, as they can produce similar effects and eliminate the need for a doctor's visit.
+Other preparations use codeine/guaifenasin, hydrocodone/chlorphenamine, hydrocodone/APAP, and hydrocodone/homatropine.
+Over-the-counter cold medicines that contain dextromethorphan (often paired with guaifenasin or acetaminophen) as the active ingredient have also been used, as they do not require acquiring a prescription.

-To create a drinkable mixture, the cough syrup is combined with soft drinks, especially fruit-flavored drinks such as Sprite, Mountain Dew, or Fanta, and is typically served in a foam cup.
+To create a drinkable mixture, the cough syrup is combined with soft drinks, especially fruit-flavored drinks such as Sprite, Mountain Dew, or Fanta, and is typically served in two foam cups.
 A hard candy, usually a Jolly Rancher, may be added to give the mixture a sweeter flavor.
-Masking the undesired taste may impair judgement of the potency, which is a factor in overdosing.
+Masking the undesired taste may impair judgment of the potency, which is a factor in overdosing.

 Effects

 The physiological effects of lean on the user are to produce mild "euphoric side effects", which are accompanied by "motor-skill impairment, lethargy, drowsiness, and a dissociative feeling from all other parts of the body."
-It has been suggested that the super-sweet combination of soda, cough syrup, and Jolly Ranchers provides a flavor and mouthfeel, which stays on the tongue for an extended duration.
+It has been suggested that the super-sweet combination of soda, cough syrup, and Jolly Ranchers provides a pleasing flavor and mouthfeel that lingers on the user's tongue for an extended duration.
 This phenomenon is often appealing to first-time users.
 Lean is often used in combination with alcohol and/or other drugs.